Global Ship Lease Inc. (GSL) and the Battle of Fundamentals vs. Technicals

-Global Ship Lease Inc. (NYSE:GSL) went up by 2.69% from its latest closing price compared to the recent 1-year high of $26.51.
-The company’s stock price has collected -0.53% of loss in the last five trading sessions.
+Global Ship Lease Inc. (NYSE:GSL) went up by 2.35% from its latest closing price compared to the recent 1-year high of $26.88.
+The company’s stock price has collected 20.81% of gains in the last five trading sessions.

 Is It Worth Investing in Global Ship Lease Inc. (NYSE :GSL) Right Now?